muratk3n/thirdwave/en/README.md

 Sure.
 Just like state colleges compete with private ones today.

-"If enacted government wld be creating "the school" digitally and be competing with other such commercial schools, univesities"
+"If enacted the government wld be creating 'the school' digitally and be competing with other commercial schools, universities"

 ---